connectrpc/conformance/docs/testing_servers.md

   for your implementation to start its server-under-test.
 Note that the request does not specify a port to listen on.
   Implementations should instead pick an available ephemeral port according to their OS and return that value in the response.

+  Fields in the request are:

   * `protocol` specifies what protocol will be used to run the tests.
   * `http_version` specifies which HTTP version will be used.
-  * `use_tls` specifies whether your server should generated a self-signed certificate.
+  * `use_tls` specifies whether your server should generate a self-signed certificate.
 Clients will be configured to trust this certificate when connecting.
 If `true`, the generated certificate should be returned in the `pem_cert` field of the `ServerCompatResponse`.
-If this is set to false, the server should not use TLS and instead use a plaintext/unencrypted socket.
+If this is set to `false`, the server should not use TLS and instead use a plaintext/unencrypted socket.
   * `client_tls_cert` represents a PEM-encoded certificate that, if provided, clients will use to authenticate themselves.
-     If specified, servers should require that clients provide certificates and they should validate the presented certificate is valid.
+     If specified, servers should require that clients provide certificates and they should ensure the presented certificate is valid.
      Note that this will always be empty if `use_tls` is `false`.
   * `message_receive_limit` specifies the maximum size in bytes for a message.
 If this value is non-zero, servers should reject any message from a client that is larger than the size indicated.